 Prepare for the Half Marathon Environment

-If it’s February in Ohio and your race is in May in Virginia, the temperature is going to be drastically different if you’re running outdoors.
+If it’s February in Ohio and your race is in May in Virginia, the temperatures are going to be drastically different.
 Since a treadmill is inside, it’s going to mimic the conditions better, as it’s obviously warmer inside than outside in the winter.
 Plus, it will give you the opportunity to try out different race day outfits since the temperature will be more similar inside to what it will be outside on race day.

 As Dennis Barker, the coach of Team USA Minnesota says, “I think treadmill running does simulate a marathon quite well just because it’s so monotonous.”